omics-datascience/modulector/README.md

   - Code: 200
   - Content:
     - `id`: internal ID of the interaction.
-    - `mirna`: miRNA ID (mirbase MIMAT id or previous ID).
+    - `mirna`: miRNA ID (miRBase MIMAT id or previous ID).
 The received one as query param.
     - `gene`: target gene.
-    - `score`: interaction score (according mirDIP).
+    - `score`: interaction score (according to mirDIP).
     - `source_name`: database from which the interaction was extracted.
-    - `pubmeds`: array of pubmed for the miRNA-gene interaction (according to mirTaRBase).
+    - `pubmeds`: array of PubMed for the miRNA-gene interaction (according to mirTaRBase).
     - `sources`: miRNA-Gene interaction sources which publish this interaction. mirDIP score is based on the scores of those sources.
 This field is an array that contains the interaction score source names.
     - `score_class`: `L` (Low), `M` (Medium), `H` (High) or `V` (Very high)
   - Example: